Photos of the Childhood Possessions People Can't Throw Away

 How did it come to be in your possession?

-My mum died when I was a teenager.
+My mom died when I was a teenager.
 I found it on her bedside table and have since worn it every day.

 How long have you had it?